!You can only compare four frames.

 Already have an account?
 Sign in

-Purchase any polarized full-priced sunglass and get $40 off a second full-priced pair.
-Enter promotional code 40OFF2 at checkout.
+*Purchase any polarized full-priced sunglass and get $40 off each additional full-priced pair up to 7 pairs.
+Enter promotional code 40PLUS at checkout.
 At least one pair must be polarized.
 Select full-priced styles only.
 Discount taken at checkout.
 Limit one promotional code per transaction.
 Certain brand exclusions apply.
 Brand exclusions include Maui Jim, Oakley, Tiffany, Dior and Tom Ford.
 Not valid on previous purchases or accessories.
 Discount distributed across qualifying products.
 While supplies last.

 Once a year, Sunglass Hut commissions a renowned artist to design a limited-edition collection of eyewear.

 Although there are no styles currently available, the Artist Series will return with unique creations once again this fall.